TarachaR/Mobile-Subscription-Plan-Python-Computational-Program/README.md

 * Output is in the form of a SMS message.
 * The charges incurred need are displayed to 2 decimal places.

-Ship_Crew_Size_ML_Model.ipynb: the jupyter notebook containing code.
+(Tigo Telecom) Python Basics For Data Science.ipynb: the jupyter notebook containing code.